-During the program, students will learn to:
+During the program, students learn to:

 - collect, analyze and synthesize relevant data to generate evidence using scientific analytical frameworks

-- demonstrate knowledge of child health issues, socioeconomic and political determinants and approaches to the management and control of diseases
+- demonstrate knowledge of child health issues, socioeconomic and political determinants and approaches to management and control of diseases

 - conduct analyses of disease burdens, and evaluate intervention strategies and approaches that address major child health issues, characterizing them within the context of health systems

 - demonstrate an understanding of the concepts, structures and implementation principles of global health systems, and application of lessons learned in different countries